dragos-vacariu/Python-Projects/pyplay mp3 player/readme.txt

 MASS FILE EDITOR to compose these 2 tags from FileName.
 If you remove this file, you will not be able to undo the changes the Script has performed to all your Mp3 file Tags.

+SongStats.sts -> is the file which will store information about each file in your library.
+Information such us: No. of Plays, Song Time
+Listened, Song Rating, Favorite Song, etc.

 As long as you keep all your .backup files, you will always be able to undo any change the Script has done to your Mp3 Files.